-· On February 1, 2006 we entered into an agreement with the University of New Hampshire, pursuant to which UNH agreed to perform certain research and development services for us through December 31, 2006.
-Subject to the terms of the agreement, we will pay UNH an aggregate of \$157,850 during the term of the agreement.

-- · On March 1, we entered into a sub-lease agreement with Proteome Systems, Inc., pursuant to which we have agreed to lease approximately 650 sq. feet of laboratory space plus 100 sq. feet of office space from Proteome Systems located in Woburn, Massachusetts until December 31, 2006.
-We will pay \$2,350 per month for the use of these facilities. - · On March 15, 2006, we received \$1,094,162 from Wells Fargo Corporate Trust Escrow Services, representing the remaining principal held in escrow from the 2004 sale of the assets and certain liabilities of our BBI Core Businesses to SeraCare Life Sciences Inc., ("SeraCare"), plus interest from January 1 through February 28, 2006. - · On April 3, 2006, we announced that we made important additions to our Senior Management Team including the promotion of Dr. Nathaniel Lawrence to the newly created position of Vice President of Marketing & Business Development, the hiring of Dr. Alexander V. Lazarev as our Director of Research and Development, the hiring of Mr. Edward H. Myles as our Vice President of Finance & CFO, and the hiring of Dr. Edmund Ting as our Senior Vice President of Engineering. - · In April 2006, we entered into an agreement with Source Scientific, LLC to purchase an additional 25 BarocyclerTM NEP 3229 units. - · Throughout the first quarter of 2006, we sold a total of 57,900 shares of Panacos Pharmaceuticals stock for a realized, pre-tax gain of \$517,938.
+- On February 1, 2006 we entered into an agreement with the University of New Hampshire, pursuant to which UNH agreed to perform certain research and development services for us through December 31, 2006.
+Subject to the terms of the agreement, we will pay UNH an aggregate of \$157,850 during the term of the agreement. - On March 1, 2006 we entered into a sub-lease agreement with Proteome Systems, Inc., pursuant to which we have agreed to lease approximately 650 sq. feet of laboratory space plus 100 sq. feet of office space from Proteome Systems located in Woburn, Massachusetts until December 31, 2006.
+We will pay \$2,350 per month for the use of these facilities. - On March 15, 2006, we received \$1,094,162 from Wells Fargo Corporate Trust Escrow Services, representing the remaining principal held in escrow from the 2004 sale of the assets and certain liabilities of our BBI Core Businesses to SeraCare Life Sciences Inc. ("SeraCare"), plus interest from January 1 through February 28, 2006. - During the first quarter of 2006 we sold a total of 57,900 shares of Panacos Pharmaceuticals stock for a realized, pre-tax gain of \$517,938. - In April 2006, we entered into an agreement with Source Scientific, LLC to purchase an additional 25 Barocycler NEP3229 units. - On April 3, 2006, we announced that we made important additions to our Senior Management Team including the promotion of Dr. Nathan Lawrence to the newly created position of Vice President of Marketing & Business Development, the hiring of Dr. Alexander V. Lazarev as our Director of Research and Development, and the hiring of Mr. Edward H. Myles as our Vice President of Finance & CFO. - On April 24, 2006 we announced the hiring of Dr. Edmund Ting as our Senior Vice President of Engineering. - In June 2006, we installed and invoiced the Federal Bureau of Investigation (FBI) for a Barocycler NEP3229 that they committed to purchase during the first quarter of 2006.
+The FBI had been working with our scientists to evaluate PCT's ability to extract DNA from bone fragments, blood, hair, and skin. - In July 2006, we announced that DermTech International has leased a Barocycler NEP3229 for a three year period.
+DermTech decided to use the PCT SPS as the primary, front-end extraction method for recovering ribonucleic acid (RNA) from skin cells harvested via their proprietary Epidermal Genetic Information Retrieval (EGIR) platform.

-Our pressure cycling technology uses an instrument that is capable of cycling pressure between ambient and high levels at controlled temperatures to rapidly and repeatedly control the interactions of biomolecules.
-PCT utilizes our BarocyclerTM instrument and disposable PULSETM Tubes (together, the PCT Sample Preparation System, or the PCT SPS) to release nucleic acids, proteins, and small molecules from plant/animal cells and tissues, as well as other organisms that are not easily disrupted by standard chemical and physical methods.
-Our patented and proprietary pressure cycling technology employs a unique approach that has the potential for broad applications in a number of established and emerging fields, including:
+Our pressure cycling technology uses an instrument that is capable of cycling pressure between ambient and ultra-high levels at controlled temperatures to rapidly and repeatedly control the interactions of biomolecules.
+PCT utilizes our Barocycler instrument and disposable PULSE Tubes (together, the PCT Sample Preparation System, or the PCT SPS) to release nucleic acids, proteins, and small molecules from plant/animal cells and tissues, as well as other organisms that are not easily disrupted by standard chemical and physical methods.
+Our patented and proprietary pressure cycling technology employs a unique approach that has the potential for broad applications in a number of established and emerging life sciences areas, including: